Small Talk: a video love letter

 “People think funerals should be quiet and solemn and that rituals such as soul guiding should be wiped out entirely,” Huang says.

 At the age of 10, Anu fled her abusive husband, the three leaving in such a hurry that she forgot to take the household registry – a legal document critical for school enrolment in Taiwan.
-Huang and her younger sister never resumed their studies.
+Huang and her younger sister were forced out of school ever since.

 With limited financial resources, Anu was forced to borrow daily necessities from friends, and placed her hope of earning money on soul guiding and the mahjong table.